liaoxiong3x/DeepCreamPy/README.md

 # DeepMindBreak
 Decensoring Hentai with Deep Neural Networks

+# Limitations

-This project is a proof of concept that hentai can be decensored with deep learning.
+This project is a proof of concept of ongoing research; it is EXTREMELY LIMITED in capability.

-Please note research is ongoing, and the neural network works ONLY with color images and minor bar censorship.
+The decensorship works ONLY with color hentai images that have minor bar censorship of the penis or vagina.

+It does NOT work with:
+- Black and white images
+- Scanned hentai
+- Real life porn
+- Mosaic censorship
+- Censorship of nipples
+- Complete censorship

 # Dependencies

-- Python 2
+- Python 2/3
 - TensorFlow 1.5
 - Pillow